aws/aws-cdk/CONTRIBUTING.md

 we recommend using [Gitpod](http://gitpod.io) -
-a service that allows you to spin up an in-browser Visual Studio Code-compatible editor, with everything setup up and ready to go for CDK development.
+a service that allows you to spin up an in-browser Visual Studio Code-compatible editor, with everything set up and ready to go for CDK development.
 Just click the button below to create your private workspace:

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/aws/aws-cdk)